Mattress Foundation Guide

 - Best used with: Older box springs, foundations or platform beds that need added support to hold a foam, latex or hybrid mattress.

-A solid platform bed will typically provide the most support and durability of all the bed frames.
+A solid platform bed will typically provide the most support and durability of all the bed frame options.
 They also tend to be the most stylish if that’s something that’s important to you.
 However, with that comes a higher price tag.
 You can still find affordable solid platforms, but more material means more money.

 Another thing to keep in mind with a solid platform is that you’re cutting off most of the airflow through the mattress, so it can cause heat to get trapped in your mattress while you sleep.